convoluted-m/blog/content/about/index.md

 <img align="left" height="40%" width="40%" style="margin: 0 1em 0 0em" src="images/about-photo.png">
 {{< /rawhtml >}} -->

+(images/about_photo.png)

 Hi, I'm Martyna and I’m a language nerd.

 I realized that reading poetry isn’t as cool as it used to be a few centuries ago and I switched to NLP.

 On a more serious note, I’m a linguist who journeyed into the world of Natural Language Processing (NLP) and Conversational Artificial Intelligence (CAI).
 I managed to dig many rabbit holes in the process so I thought I would share some of those explorations with you.
 That's how "Convoluted Meanings" came into being!
-More about blog idea [here](https://convolutedmeanings.com/meta/why-convoluted-meanings/).
+More about the blog idea [here](https://convolutedmeanings.com/meta/why-convoluted-meanings/).

 _PS Did I tell you I love books?_
 ![One of my bookshelves](images/books.png)